peterfairfield/anaxis/t/the_silver_king.md

 ## Ram’s Shelf

-Edo Rian – closeted Skum and master of mind control and transference.
+[Edo Rian](/p/rian.md) – closeted Skum and master of mind control and transference.
 He can get them deepdraft.
 “For the right price” “What will you give me for it?”

-Bols, pleeeease Bols – emergency control during the storm.
+[Elara Whistle](/p/whistle.md) – emergency control during the storm.
 He has caught several of the beasts and put their pelts out for sale.

 Roma is there, and can purr them into talking to some of the townsfolk who saw what actually happened.